factn/reality-reliability/model_summary.md

 Furthermore, we can measure the likelihood of each new claim.
 In a realtime scenario a suprising claim from a reliable source would have a low likelihood and should therefore be flagged as important.
 (Suprising claims from unreliable sources would have reasonable likelihood and are therefore not important).

 <a href="https://creately.com/diagram/jo3gw9302/eyvMFJw8XXJiDfHzUILp2upUQg%3D"><img src="estimated_model.png" /></a>

+[1] In general we would want to define a 'validity' measure across a wide range of claim types:
+- Claims about an objective, measurable reality
+- Promises or commitments (to be undertaken in the future)
+- Claims about validity of other claims
+- Claims about subjective reality